-“The most brilliant music and poetry band I’ve seen in decades.”
+“The most brilliant music and poetry band in the world”

 Carol Ann Duffy